cloudnative-pg/cloudnative-pg/docs/src/monitoring.md

 Currently, the operator exposes default `kubebuilder` metrics, see [kubebuilder documentation](https://book.kubebuilder.io/reference/metrics.html) for more details.

-## Prometheus Operator example
+### Prometheus Operator example

-The deployment operator can be monitored using the [Prometheus Operator](https://github.com/prometheus-operator/prometheus-operator) by defining the following [PodMonitor](https://github.com/prometheus-operator/prometheus-operator/blob/v0.47.1/Documentation/api.md#podmonitor)
+The operator deployment can be monitored using the [Prometheus Operator](https://github.com/prometheus-operator/prometheus-operator) by defining the following [PodMonitor](https://github.com/prometheus-operator/prometheus-operator/blob/v0.47.1/Documentation/api.md#podmonitor)
 resource: